OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/02-Testing_for_Bypassing_Authorization_Schema.md

 ### Testing for Vertical Bypassing Authorization Schema

 A vertical authorization bypass is specific to the case that an attacker obtains a role higher than their own.
 Testing for this bypass focuses on verifying how the vertical authorization schema has been implemented for each role.
-For every function, page, specific role, and request that the application executes during the post-authentication phase, it is necessary to verify if it is possible to:
+For every function, page, specific role, or request that the application executes, it is necessary to verify if it is possible to:

 - Access resources that should be accessible only to a higher role user.
 - Operate functions on resources that should be operative only by a user that holds a higher or specific role identity.

-#### Testing Scheme

-The process of testing for bypass authorization scheme follows:
+For each role:

-1. For each role, register a user.
+1. Register a user.
-2. Generate and keep two different session tokens by authenticating (one session token for each user).
+2. Generate and store two different sessions based on the two different roles.
 3. For every request, change the session token from the original token to another role session token and diagnose the responses for each token.
-4. An application will be considered vulnerable if the responses are the same, contain the same private data, or indicate successful operations on other user resources or data.
+4. An application will be considered vulnerable if the weaker privileged token contains the same data, or indicate successful operations on higher privileged functions.

-In the [Tools](#tools) section, there are multiple add-ons for proxies such as ZAP and Burp that enables them to automatically conduct vertical authorization bypasses on a larger scale, coupling them with manual configuration and report reviewing.

-#### Example 1
+#### Banking Site Roles Scenario

 The following table illustrates the system roles on a banking site.
 Each role binds with specific permissions for the event menu functionality: